 Levels of Care at the Brattleboro Retreat

 To coordinate a referral or admission please contact a Retreat representative in our Admissions department at 802-258-3700.
 You can also dial 800-RETREAT [738-7328] for a recorded list of choices that point to different departments within the Retreat.
 We have also provided some useful forms below to help you get started.

-The Brattleboro Retreat has a total of seven inpatient units, each designed to serve various populations of children, adolescents, and adults.
+The Brattleboro Retreat has a total of five inpatient units, each designed to serve various populations of children, adolescents, and adults.
 For more information visit our programs page.

 - Our new "Virtual" IOP & PHP Program was launched in response to the COVID-19 pandemic to help adults continue their recovery from psychiatric and/or addiction issues via teleconference technology such as Zoom.

 - The Abigail Rockwell Children's Center is a multi-track residential treatment center for children ages 6--14